Tractable Optimal Experimental Design using Transport Maps: Optimal experimental design using transport maps

-In the following, we derive probabilistic bounds for the error due to the approximation of an optimality criterion~$\Psi_X$ with the corresponding transport map-based surrogate.
+In the following, we derive probabilistic bounds for the error due to approximating the D-optimality criterion~$\EpsiD$ by the corresponding transport-map-based surrogate~$\EhatPsiD$ defined in~\eqref{eq:DOpt_TM}.
 That is, for any $\zeta > 0$, we provide a lower bound for